TheKewlStore/Minescape/FAQ.md

  wooden items in the game have ids such as "minecraft:wooden_shovel" but their textures are named "wood_shovel.png" which caused confusion.

+ ### Custom HUD Elements
+ When drawing custom HUD elements (or overriding default ones perhaps), a quick google search will tell you to subscribe to the RenderGameOverlayEvent and do whatever drawing you need to do.
+When you look at this class, you'll see that there are two sub events of this type, Pre and Post, which are fired before and after the vanilla rendering, respectively.
+What isn't immediately evident about this is that these events are actually fired several times over, one for each "stage" of the vanilla gui that gets rendered.
+You can see this in the RengerGameOverlayEvent class's ElementType enum.
+There are a bunch of different stages, i.e HEALTH, FOOD, etc. If, in your event handler, you need to bind a texture to be drawn to the screen (likely), it's imperative that you check the value of the ElementType of the event parameter in your function and ONLY render when it's equal to ElementType.ALL.

+ This is because all of the vanilla renderers make an assumption that THEIR proper texture will be bound during their render, and don't do anything to ensure that's true.
+ What you'll immediately notice if you don't respect this fact is the food bar textures turning into a random remnant of your texture (or perhaps dissapearing depending on your texture contents)

  # TODO
 Filled everything in for now.
 Will add more as development continues.